Terms & Policies

 5. Third-Party Platforms and Third Party Messaging Apps

 5.1 Third Party Platforms.
 The Services may support integrations with certain Third-Party Platforms.
 In order for the Services to communicate with such Third-Party Platforms, Customer may be required to input credentials in order for the Services to access and receive relevant information from such Third-Party Platforms.
-By enabling use of the Services with any Third-Party Platform, Customer authorises Plait to access Customer's accounts with such Third-Party Platform for the purposes described in this Agreement.
+By enabling use of the Services with any Third-Party Platform, Customer authorizes Plait to access Customer's accounts with such Third-Party Platform for the purposes described in this Agreement.
 Customer is solely responsible for complying with any relevant terms and conditions of the Third-Party Platforms and maintaining appropriate accounts in good standing with the providers of the Third-Party Platforms.
 Customer acknowledges and agrees that Plait has no responsibility or liability for any Third-Party Platform or any Customer Data exported to a Third-Party Platform.
 Plait does not guarantee that the Services will maintain integrations with any Third-Party Platform and Plait may disable integrations of the Services with any Third-Party Platform at any time with or without notice to Customer.
 For clarity, this Agreement governs Customer's use of and access to the Services, even if accessed through an integration with a Third-Party Platform.

 5.2 Third Party Messaging Apps.
-Customer represents and warrants that Customer has agreed to the terms of service associated with any Third Party Messaging App(s) and has created, or has authorised Plait to create on Customer's behalf, a Third Party Messaging App account in accordance with such terms and conditions, which govern Customer's use of such Third Party Messaging App account.
+Customer represents and warrants that Customer has agreed to the terms of service associated with any Third Party Messaging App(s) and has created, or has authorized Plait to create on Customer's behalf, a Third Party Messaging App account in accordance with such terms and conditions, which govern Customer's use of such Third Party Messaging App account.
 Plait will have no liability for and the Third Party Messaging App provider is solely responsible for the Third Party Messaging App’s network, functionality, clients, and APIs.

 5.3.
 Third Party Beta Releases.
 To the extent a Customer uses features in the Service that integrate with a Third-Party Platform and a Customer requests that Plait integrate with such Third-Party Platform’s beta or pre-release features (“Third Party Beta Releases”), Plait will have no liability arising out of or in connection with Plait’s participation in such Third Party Beta Releases or Customer’s use of such integrated features.